MatthiasBart/bachelor-thesis/chapters/5-implementation.typ

     ),
 ) <lst:start_listener>

 The clients instantiate a `NWBrowser` object used to browse for available network services.
 When the browser object finds new Bonjour services it calls the `browseResultsChangedHandler` method.
 This method is previously configured to write the results to `browserResults` subject which can be observed by the view model.
-Once the user selects a browse result in the `BrowserView` this instance is passed to the `createConnection` method which cancels the old connections, sets the new one for further use and reports an error in case the connection failed.
+Once the user selects a browser result in the `BrowserView` this instance is passed to the `createConnection` method which cancels the old connections, sets the new one for further use and reports an error in case the connection failed.

 #figure(
     align(